fire-eggs/GEDmill/README.md

 * I have been motivated to fix several not-yet-implemented features in my library.
 * I always learn something by viewing GED processing from a different application.

+With casual testing on my system, SharpGedParser provides two speed improvements:
+1. Parsing the GEDCOM file goes from 15+ seconds to about 2 seconds.
+1. Generating the web site goes from 220 seconds to 200 seconds.

+This is with a GEDCOM file which is 11M in size; 530,000 lines long; 29,000 INDI; 9,500 FAM.

 Using SharpGedParser has introduced a few limitations.
 This version of GEDmill does not:
 1. support ANSEL characters
 1. support carriage-return (MAC) GED files